j-hagedorn/trilogy_workshop/README.md

 ### Before the workshop

 Please complete the following steps prior to attending the workshop, in order to assure that you will be able to meaningfully participate without encountering technical issues.
+We will not have time during the workshop to troubleshoot technical installation issues on individual users' machines.
 The setup will likely take about 30 minutes, so be sure to give yourself enough time:

 **Set up GitHub and make a local fork of this repository**